 I started thinking of all of the people that must struggle with invisible illness and the loneliness of it all.
 How many others are being told it is all in their head?
 How many other family members are unable to detect the slow and steady decline of their loved ones?
 I began chronicling my journey to share what it is like to live with an invisible illness.
 To the world, I appear healthy and ‘normal,’ when life is anything but.

 This story was submitted to Love What Matters by Jennifer Hall from Las Vegas, Nevada.
-You can follow her journey on Facebook.
+You can follow her journey on Facebook and Facebook Group.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.